LaurenAtkisnon/CSC340-Final-Project/README.md

    - Once the round is over, any new players will automatically be added to the following round.
 9. Press File -> Exit to leave the game server and close the application.

+## How to Play:
+    Once the game begin, you can locate your player "bike" as the one with your name displayed beside it.
+Your player will automatically spawn in a random location and move in a random direction (up, down, left, or right) at the start of the round.
+Use the arrow keys are WSAD to change the direction of the player.
+You become eliminated from the game if your player collides with the edge of the screen or a line drawn on the screen.
+You win the game if you surive long enough to become the last remaining player alive.

 ## Contributions:

 Charles: